| | | Section K (26/12/08

 well on the tank upper surface; the resistance is transmitted to the fuel

-Jack up the vehicle and drain off petrol at drain plug.
+contents gauge mounted on the facia panel.
+K2 Removal of the Fuel Tank Jack up the vehicle and drain off petrol at drain plug.

 Disconnect tank inlet pipe from flexible hose by removing Jubilea clips